noradno/noradstats/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of noradstats is to access, download and read Norwegian aid data into R. In addition the package provides some useful helper functions.
+The goal of the R package noradstats is to access, download and read Norwegian aid data into R. In addition the package provides some useful helper functions.

 ## Installation